How to Create PostgreSQL Tables With psql and pgAdmin

 .....

-nth_column data_type,
+nth_column data_type

 );

-- Here, “CREATE TABLE” is a statement that creates a table.
+• “CREATE TABLE” is a statement that creates a table.

-- table_name is a user-defined table’s name.
+• table_name is a user-defined table’s name.

-- first_column, second_column, and nth_column are the names of the columns.
+• first_column, second_column, and nth_column are the names of the columns.

-- data_type represents the column type; it can be any type like int, String, char, etc.
+• data_type represents the column type; it can be any type like int, String, char, etc.

-What are the parameters of the CREATE TABLE command?
+What are the Parameters of the CREATE TABLE Command?

 The CREATE TABLE statement can accept some parameters to perform different functionalities.
 The table below will illustrate some of the most commonly used parameters of the “CREATE TABLE” statement:

-It shows a notice/warning instead of throwing an error.
+• If not exists: It shows a notice/warning instead of throwing an error.

-Generates a temporary table.
+• Temp/Temporary: It generates a temporary table.

-Used to create an unlogged table.
+• Unlogged: It is used to create an unlogged table.
 It doesn’t specify the data in the write-ahead log.

 Let’s execute the “\l” command to check the list of available databases: